Xi Jian: Wang Dun's Rebellion

-By the time Xi Jian moved southwards, Sima Rui (who ascended the throne in 318 as Emperor Yuan of Jin) had just been defeated by his general Wang Dun, who placed Jin under his control.
+By the time Xi Jian moved southwards, Sima Rui (Note: Emperor Yuan ascended the throne in 318 after news of the execution of Emperor Min of Jin reached Jiankang.) had just been defeated by his general Wang Dun, who placed Jin under his control.
 Sima Rui grew ill from the defeat and died the following year, leaving the throne to his son, Emperor Ming of Jin.
 Emperor Ming wanted someone to challenge Wang Dun within the state, so he made Xi Jian the Inspector of Yanzhou and Chief Controller of north of the Yangzi.
 However, Wang Dun saw through this and instead petitioned to have Xi Jian made Prefect of the Masters of Writing instead.
 Later that year, Emperor Ming summoned Xi Jian to the capital.

 On the way, Xi Jian visited Wang Dun's base, where they discussed the old court in the north.
 Wang Dun criticized the minister Yue Guang for his lack of talent while praising his counterpart Man Fen (滿奮).
 Xi Jian defended Yue Guang, saying that he had been a loyal man who tried to protect the Crown Prince Sima Yu while Man Fen betrayed him to Sima Lun.
 Wang Dun responded to him that Man Fen only did so under pressure, and Xi Jian replied that a real man remains true to himself in both life and death.
 Wang Dun was offended by this implied insult, and apprehended Xi Jian in his house for some time.
 He eventually released him to continue his way to Jiankang, despite his advisors' urge to kill him.
 When Xi Jian reached Jiankang, he began plotting with Emperor Ming against Wang Dun.

 In 324, Emperor Ming was ready to campaign against Wang Dun.
 Xi Jian turned down the appointments Emperor Ming gave to him and instead advised him to reach out to Su Jun and Liu Xia (劉遐) to join his war against Wang Dun.
 Emperor Ming defeated Wang Dun's forces the same year, and Wang Dun died from natural causes before the war ended.
 Xi Jian told Emperor Ming that Wang Dun's remains should be given back to his family members to display himself as righteous.
 Later, Xi Jian called for Emperor Ming to execute Wang Dun's partisans on two occasions, but both times he found his suggestions rejected.